and equity resources

-Here's where you'll find the latest news, notes, and activities related to social justice initiatives at The Children's School.
+Here's where you'll find resources, notes, and activities related to social justice initiatives at The Children's School.

 As a community, we are currently focusing on improving ethnic and racial equity in our educational environment.
 Our community chose the following definition of equity to guide our work:

 "In an equitable community, each person is seen and valued with